Ism114/rsschool-cv/cv.md

 * E-mail: giz-renat@yandex.ru
 * Skype: giz-renat_1

+2. I dreamed of becoming an engineer-inventor as a child.
+I want to become a programmer and fulfill my childhood dream.
-2. I would like to work as a Frontend developer and improve into a good programmer.
+I would like to work as a Frontend developer and improve into a good programmer.
 I want to work in a team of highly professional developers and create high-quality and useful software products.
 My goal is to successfully complete the course and get a job at EPAM Junior developer.
 To get the job of my dreams, I am ready to work hard and diligently.

 3. Scills:
 * HTML, CSS, Javascript, Git